gaelv01/gaelv01/README.md

 ## 💻 Introduction

 ⭐ Welcome to my GitHub profile!
-My name is Gael, but you can always call me *Vivas*.
+My name is Gael Vivas.
 I'm a Software Engineer student at the Computer Science Faculty of the Autonomous University of Querétaro, fully proudly from Mexico. 🇲🇽

 💻  I'm deeply involved in full-stack programming.
 Since 2019, I started coding in multiple languages for different purposes, such as PHP, C++, C#...